TakenPilot/gulp-aside/readme.md

   .pipe(gulp.dest('public'));
 ```

-Example of concatenating files with the word `inline`:
+Example of concatenating files with the word `inline` into the new file `inline.css`:
 ```js
 var aside = require('gulp-aside'),
   concat = require('gulp-concat');